terbshaeusser/ntutils/docs/containers.md

 * (`size_t`) The index inside the list where the value was inserted.

-Adds an value to the end of the list.
+Adds a value to the end of the list.

 ### *_add_ref